Editor’s note: This post was updated June 4, 2021.

 Jenn also champions “getting girls active in sport” because it gives them “competence and confidence.”

-For more inspiring stories, here are our six favourite Active for Life stories about girls to help you get your daughter moving better:
+For more inspiring stories, here are our five favourite Active for Life stories about girls to help you get your daughter moving better:

 - Get your daughter in the game!
 Tips from a Olympic athletes on how to support girls in sport and physical activity.